damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-The following is an example of a partial implementation of a Character object (objects/characters/Character.js):
+The following is an example of a partial implementation of a Character object:

 ```
+//objects/characters/Character.js file:

 class Character {
   constructor(scriptTalk, email, memory) {
     this.scriptTalk = scriptTalk